radianttap/CardPresentationController/README.md

 ### Advanced behavior

-If the _presenting_ controller was `UINavigationController` instance (which is the case in most apps) then its `barStyle` will be automatically changed to `.black`.
-So it looks dimmed.

-If `presenting` is not `UINavigationController` instance, then its view will be (by default) 20% transparent to blend into the background a bit, again looking dimmed.
+View of the `presenting` Controller will be (by default) 20% transparent to blend into the background a bit, thus looking dimmed.

-In both cases that back "card" is inset a bit from the edges.
+That back "card" is also inset a bit from the edges.

 ![](resources/presentedNC-top.png)